ko1/rubyhackchallenge/EN/3_practice.md

 * Let's play a trick on MRI.
 For example, change the behaviour of `Integer#+` to perform subtraction instead.
 This hack will break your ruby build, so make a new git branch and experiment to see what happens.
 * Use your imagination and try to add an interesting new method.

-The following topics are discussed in next chapter, but try to explore them yourself before proceeding:
+The following topics are discussed in the next chapter, but try to explore them yourself before proceeding:

 * I described that `Integer#add(n)` had a bug.
   * Write a test which fails due to this bug.